How to spray paint a piano

 Dismantle a piano

-Like a kitchen, there is little value in painting bits and pieces.
+Like a kitchen, you also have to paint the pieces you can’t see.
 When you open doors, surfaces have to look as painted as when the doors are shut.
-The same with pianos, and you need to work hard to gain access to paint all the visible areas.
+The same with pianos, and you need to work hard to gain access to paint all the visible areas on a piano.

 Usual rules apply when dismantling furniture: label everything and keep screws safe.

-In kitchens you find plenty of instances of piano hinges, the hinges that run the full height of some corner unit doors.
+In kitchens you find plenty of instances of piano hinges.
+They are the hinges that run the full height of some corner unit doors.
 Most doors will be about 600mmm.

-There is much to think about when tackling a painting project: suitable products, logistics, timings… Also high on the painting list is what NOT to paint.
+There is much to think about when tackling a painting project: suitable products, logistics, timings… Also high on the painting list is what NOT to paint on a piano.

-When spraying, there is no option but to mask up.
+When spraying, there is no option but to mask up and be aware of your surroundings.
 And wear a decent respirator, ventilate work areas.
-Do keep people who have no protective equipment out the work area.
+Keep people who have no protective equipment out the work area.
 And don’t spray 2-pack paints ever, in domestic situations.